gitter-badger/lol/README.md

 arguments which almost always require a google search prior to running.
 Or starting an HTTP server to serve the current directory over localhost.

-`lol` is written with Python3.4, it hasn't been testing on anything else.
+`lol` is written with Python3.4, it hasn't been tested on anything else.

 #Quick Start